About: Azim Shariff

 - Azim Shariff is an assistant professor of Psychology at the University of Oregon where he studies moral, cultural and social psychology.
 Dr. Shariff's primary line of research explores the evolutionary origins of and psychological mechanisms underlying moral/pro-social behavior, with a special focus on the positive and negative social consequences of religions and related cultural systems.

-adaptation Africa agricolture atmosphere blog cap and trade carbon intensity carbon market China climate impacts climate institutions climate science CO2 communication Copenhagen economics emissions energy European Union finance food gender equality Health India international negotiations IPCC isoprene low-carbon media Mediterranean microfinance mitigation new york times Obama policy post-Kyoto power sector public opinion risk social science sustainability sustainable security UNFCCC USA water
+adaptation Africa agricolture atmosphere blog cap and trade carbon intensity carbon market China climate impacts climate institutions climate models climate science CO2 communication Copenhagen economics emissions energy European Union finance food gender equality Health India international negotiations IPCC isoprene low-carbon media Mediterranean microfinance mitigation Obama Oceans policy post-Kyoto public opinion risk social science sustainability sustainable security UNFCCC USA water

 - Are we failing to stop climate change?

 - From uncertainty to risk: new languages in climate change communication

 - No jobs on a dead planet: climate justice, gender equality and quality jobs on the road toward Paris 2015